Roland Mqwebu

-Roland Mqwebu (16 January 1941 – 28 August 2015) was a South African actor famous for his role as James Mkhize, an InDuna and mantshingelani (watchman) in the sitcom Emzini Wezinsizwa.
+Roland Mqwebu (16 January 1941 – 28 August 2015) was a South African actor known for his role as James Mkhize, an induna and watchman in the sitcom Emzini Wezinsizwa.

 Early life

-Mqwebu was born on January 16, 1941, in Inanda as the third of 13 children.
-He grew up in a Christian family with actors and singers.
-He learned how to play the piano and started to record his own songs.
-He performed as a backup singer for Phuzekhemisi.
+Mqwebu was born on 16 January 1941 in Inanda, the third of 13 children.
+He grew up in a Christian family with an interest in music and acting.
+He learned to play the piano and recorded his own songs, and also performed as a backup singer for Phuzekhemisi.

-Actor
+Career

-Some of Mqwebu's most notable early films were Diamante sir Gefahrlich (1965), uDeliwe (1976) and Shaka Zulu (1986).
-For Shaka Zulu, he was the assistant director and played the role of Ngomane kaMqoboli, Shaka's friend and the commander of the Mthethwa clan.
-He is best known for his role as Mkhize, an induna and security guard living in Room 8 of a hostel with Jerry Phele (Thabang Mofokeng), Jabulani Nkosi (Benson Chirwali), Vusi Thanda (Moses Tshawe) and Shadrack Ngema (inyanga uMagubane).
+Mqwebu appeared in films including Diamante sir Gefahrlich (1965), uDeliwe (1976), and the television series Shaka Zulu (1986).
+In Shaka Zulu, he served as assistant director and portrayed Ngomane kaMqoboli.

+He is best known for his role as Mkhize, an induna and security guard in the sitcom Emzini Wezinsizwa, where he appeared alongside Jerry Phele, Jabulani Nkosi, Vusi Thanda, and Shadrack Ngema.

 Personal life

-Mqwebu lived in Belleview Gardens in Durban, South Africa.
+Mqwebu lived in Belleview Gardens in Durban.
 He married Pinky Mqwebu, a former teacher, and they had four children.
-One, Lawrencia, works as a content producer on Ukhozi FM.
+One of his children, Lawrencia, works as a content producer at Ukhozi FM.

 Death

-Mqwebu died of kidney failure on 28 August 2015, at the age of 74 at Ethekwini Heart Hospital and Heart Centre.
+Mqwebu died of kidney failure on 28 August 2015 at Ethekwini Heart Hospital and Heart Centre, aged 74.